 Illegal Hit: An illegal hit includes contacting the ball twice, carrying the ball or hitting the ball with the handle of the racquet or part of the body.

 Non-front Wall Serve: Any served ball that does not strike the front wall first.

 Crotch Serve: Any served ball that hits the crotch of the front wall and floor, front wall and sidewall or front wall and ceiling.
 A serve that rebounds off the front wall and hits the crotch of the back wall and floor is good.
 A served ball that rebounds off the front wall that hits a sidewall and floor beyond the short line is good.

 The receiver must remain at least five feet in back of the short line until the server strikes the ball.

-In returning a service on the fly, no part of the receiver’s body may cross the short line before making the return.
+In returning a service on the fly, no part of the receiver’s body or racquet may cross the short line before making the return.

 Failure to legally return the service results in a point for the server.

 Playing the ball: A legal return of service or of an opponent’s shot is called a rally.
 The following rules must be observed.
 Failure to do so results in a serve-out or point.

 The ball must be hit with the racquet on one or both hands.

 Hitting the ball with the arm, hand or any other body part is prohibited.